F1ash/se-sandbox-runner/README.md

 Therefore it's necessary to increase children processes checking timeout.

-* Since Fedora 18 for complete application operating you need to enable Sandbox Policy by executing the following as root (after selinux-policy update too)
+* Since Fedora 18 for complete application operating you need to enable Sandbox Policy by executing the following as root : semodule -e sandbox

-# semodule -e sandbox
+* If a Job has Shred enabled and you kill this running Job, then sandbox utility is not completed correctly, however the application tries to clear the used directories.